CoP 27 : Good use of data is key to mitigating the climate emergency

 While MapAction’s initial expertise was in support of emergency response, our work is increasingly moving into early warning and preparedness.
 Anthropogenic climate change has been proven to alter both the likelihood and the severity of extreme weather events around the world, and the growing frequency of these can be predicted, if not precisely then generally.
 Being ready to spot the indicators, triggering early support for anticipatory action can be life-saving.
 Predictive analytics can allow us to define the mechanisms that trigger these actions by analysing current and historical data and developing models, as long as the data is reliable.

 Early action is one of the most effective ways to address the ever-growing climate impacts.
-That is why MapAction has partnered with the START Network, a coalition that focuses on humanitarian action through innovation, fast funding and early action.
+That is why MapAction has partnered with the START Network, a coalition that focuses on humanitarian action through innovation, fast funding and early action; Insurance Development Forum is also a partner in this work.
 START Network brings together 55 international non-governmental organisations and 7,000 partners worldwide.
-In 2022 MapAction also launched its own Innovation Hub, to address some of the key humanitarian challenges by taking advantage of new opportunities in the data and geospatial sectors.
+MapAction is also working with INFORM to support updating forecast and risk models with select national disaster management agencies worldwide.

 From commitment to action